-Pursuant to conversations with Division of Market Regulation staff, NASD is filing this letter as Amendment No. 1 to the proposed Online Arbitration Claim Filing Pilot Program.
-NASD is enclosing copies of the amended exhibit and a 3-l/2" disk containing the amended exhibit in Microsoft Word 7.0 to facilitate production of the Federal Register release.
+Pursuant to conversations with Division of Market Regulation staff, NASD is filing this letter as Amendment No. 2 ("Amendment") to the proposed Online Arbitration Claim Filing Program.
+NASD is also submitting a replacement exhibit ("Exhibit"), which supersedes all previous exhibits to this proposed rule change.
+NASD is enclosing copies of the Exhibit and a 3-1/2" disk containing the Exhibit in Microsoft Word 7.0 to facilitate production of the Federal Register release.